dawn_chorusiii: the fruit they don’t have here | 破曉歌聲 iii: 這裏沒有的水果

 Her work has been exhibited and performed nationally and internationally at SFMOMA, the ASU Museum, The Berkeley Art Museum, the Vincent Price Museum, the Wattis Institute and was featured in 2018’s Bay Area Now at San Francisco’s YBCA.
 The same is part of Pier 24’s and The Kadist’s permanent collections.
 She has recently participated in residencies at Eyebeam, New York, Headlands Center for the Arts, Sausalito, Mills College Museum, Oakland, and the ASU Museum in Phoenix and composed and choreographed performances for the SF Arts Commission, Merce Cunningham Trust and Soundwave Biennial.

 This community-based project is supported by:

-Additional Support: National Endowment for the Arts, San Francisco Foundation, Fleishhacker Foundation, Wells Fargo Foundation, San Francisco Arts Commission, Phyllis C. Wattis Foundation, Zellerbach Family Foundation, Grants for the Arts, California Arts Council, National Endowment for the Humanities CARES Relief, California Small Business COVID-19 Relief Grant, SF Arts and Artist Relief, and CCC Contemporaries.
+Additional Support: The San Francisco Foundation, Fleishhacker Foundation, Wells Fargo Foundation, SF Grants for the Arts, San Francisco Arts Commission, Phyllis C. Wattis Foundation, Zellerbach Family Foundation, National Endowment for the Humanities CARES Relief, California Small Business COVID-19 Relief Grant, SF Arts and Artist Relief, and CCC Contemporaries.